 I am a lecturer in the Networks Group at Queen Mary University of London (as well as an Honorary Senior Research Associate at University College London).
 My current research interests centre around networks: mainly computer networks but anything where things are associated with other things can be viewed as a network.

-I am professor of Artificial Intelligence and Head of the School of Electronic Engineering and Computer Science where I am also head of the Game AI Research Group.
+I am a Professor of Networks and the Head of School at the School of Electronic Engineering and Computer Science.

 I am the HR contact for the School of Electronic Engineering and Computer Science and was formerly the administrator for the Equality Committee before it became part of the Equality Diversity and Inclusion committee.
 I continuously strive to support and encourage a fair, consistent and inclusive environment for staff in the School of Electronic Engineering Computer Science and am particularly passionate about addressing imbalances, not only in relation to gender, but also with regard to employment types and career categories.